Triangle center: Formal definition

-If a non-zero f has both these properties it is called a triangle center function.
-If f is a triangle center function and a, b, c are the side-lengths of a reference triangle then the point whose trilinear coordinates are $f(a,b,c) : f(b,c,a) : f(c,a,b)$ is called a triangle center.
+it is called a triangle center function.
+If f is a triangle center function and a, b, c are the side-lengths of a reference triangle then the point whose trilinear coordinates are $$f(a,b,c) : f(b,c,a) : f(c,a,b)$$ is called a triangle center.

 This definition ensures that triangle centers of similar triangles meet the invariance criteria specified above.
 By convention only the first of the three trilinear coordinates of a triangle center is quoted since the other two are obtained by cyclic permutation of a, b, c.
 This process is known as cyclicity.

-Every triangle center function corresponds to a unique triangle center.
-This correspondence is not bijective.
-Different functions may define the same triangle center.
-For example, the functions $f_1(a,b,c) = \tfrac{1}{a}$ and $f_2(a,b,c) = bc$ both correspond to the centroid.
+Every triangle center function corresponds to a unique triangle center, but this correspondence is not bijective; different functions may define the same triangle center.
+For example, the functions $$f_1(a,b,c) = \frac{1}{a}$$ and $$f_2(a,b,c) = bc$$ both correspond to the centroid.

 Two triangle center functions define the same triangle center if and only if their ratio is a function symmetric in a, b, c.

 Even if a triangle center function is well-defined everywhere the same cannot always be said for its associated triangle center.
-For example, let $f(a,b,c)$ be 0 if $\tfrac a b$ and $\tfrac a c$ are both rational and 1 otherwise.
+For example, let $f(a,b,c) = 0$ if $\frac a b$ and $\frac a c$ are both rational and $f(a,b,c) = 1$ otherwise.
 Then for any triangle with integer sides the associated triangle center evaluates to 0:0:0 which is undefined.